-- Preadmission Assessment Examination - Hesi A-2 score requirements available in the nursing office - Overall GPA of 2.7 in degree plan courses - No grade less than "C" earned in the degree plan courses - Prerequisite courses GPA of 2.7 minimum (RNSG 1301, BIOL 2401, ENGL 1301, PSYC 2301) - Science GPA of 2.5 minimum in degree plan courses completed (BIOL 2401, BIOL 2402, and BIOL 2421) - Computer skills competency - Students are encouraged to consider ITSC 1309 or equivalent to enhance computer skills if necessary; - Lee College overall GPA of minimum 2.0
+- Preadmission Assessment Examination-students who meet minimum requirements will be contacted to schedule exams - 0 HESI A-2 score requirements available in the nursing office - Copies of scores from other schools may be submitted for review through a transcript request process with HESI (Evolve/Elsevier) - Overall GPA of 2.7 in degree plan courses - No grade less than "C" earned in the degree plan courses - Prerequisite courses GPA of 2.7 minimum (RNSG 1301, BIOL 2401, ENGL 1301, PSYC 2301) - Science GPA of 2.5 minimum in degree plan courses completed (BIOL 2401, BIOL 2402, and BIOL 2421) - Computer skills competency - Lee College overall GPA of minimum 2.0

-- Number of degree plan courses completed - Successful completion of non-degree plan academic courses such as Sociology, History, Government, and Statistics, Chemistry, Biology, Life Science, Pathophysiology and Nutrition - Previous unsuccessful RN degree plan attempts, at other schools and Lee College, will impact admission - Repetitive academic courses may impact overall admission scores - Criminal background checks history.
-See Nursing Office for details - Texas Department of Health and Human Services required immunizations and/or titers
+• Number of degree plan courses completed

+- Successful completion of non-degree plan academic courses such as Sociology, History, Government, and Statistics, Chemistry, Biology, Life Science, Pathophysiology and Nutrition - Previous unsuccessful RN degree plan attempts, at other schools and Lee College, will impact admission (Note: attempts over 10 years old will not impact admissions). - Repetitive academic courses may impact overall admission scores - Criminal background checks history.
+See Nursing Office for details - Drug test results - Texas Department of Health and Human Services required immunizations and/or titers